Reproducible-Science-Curriculum/publication-RR-Jupyter/exporting_the_notebook.md

 ## LaTeX

-LaTeX is a plain-text format that is often compiled into a PDF format.
+LaTeX is a plain-text format that is often compiled into a PDF format using the LaTeX software.
+It was originally created for mathematical typesetting and is widely used for publication.

+Some of your co-authors may be more comfortable editing LaTeX files than notebook files.
 It is also often used as a submission format for journals.

 ## Reveal.js